 Once the emulsion is exposed, the fabric screen printer washes it off and begins the designing process with a stencil.

 The print artisan creates a stencil, which he or she then lowers into the printing frame where ink will be pressed through the screen and stencil, creating the imprint of the design.

 This process leaves the designer's printed designs decorated on the finished product.

 Dior Fall 2012 collection

-Now, here’s something to consider.
-If clothing brands continuously find solutions to stay relevant using fashion forecasting, then screen printing is one highly customizable technique that fashion designers can use to flex creatively!
+Now, here’s something to consider – if clothing brands continuously find solutions to stay relevant using fashion forecasting, then screen printing is one highly customizable technique that they can use to flex creatively.
 However, screen printing isn’t the latest and greatest technique in fabric printing, nor is it the one with the largest swath of environmental advantages.

-- Choosing a fabric: Before considering digital print for your collection, choose wisely when it comes to fabrics.
+Choosing a fabric: Before considering digital print for your collection, you must choose your fabrics wisely.
 The best types of fabrics to use for digital print are: silk, cotton, polyester, and linen.
 You can read more about choosing the right fabrics from our article, “Choosing The Best Fabrics For Your Clothing Line”.

-- Processing: With the fabric of your choice, use a heat press to transfer the inked design from the paper and onto the fabric.
+Processing: With the fabric of your choice, use a heat press to transfer the inked design from the paper, onto the fabric.

 This process of dye-sublimation, has made digital printing the “greatest innovation of the 21st century”.
 Digital printing doesn’t require the same dry time and elaborate setup as screen printing and has allowed brands to release collections a lot faster due to the high demand of keeping up with trends and the interest of consumer’s wants and needs.
 It allows designers to easily implement creations and stay on their toes when it comes to designing upcoming clothing collections.